paulbricman/paulbricman.github.io/docs/tools/memnav.md

 Finally, there's a more nuanced issue.
 The linear structure of a diary might be a very poor representation of the non-linear structure of thought.
 The programmatic transformations mentioned previously may be crucial in better aligning the cognitive space with the information space.[^4] High-dimensional representations similar to the ones used by [Semantica](/docs/tools/semantica/) might be a much better fit for the task.

 Despite its current flaws, MemNav manages to provide an insightful vantage point on the nature and impact of future tools for thought.
 The reflections it supports are as valuable as the functions it enables, as it helps us paint a picture of our desired technological path.

+---

+## Support

+The development of this project is supported by readers like you.
+If you find this project exciting, please consider supporting my work by becoming a sponsor.
+For updates on this and other experimental projects, feel free to follow me on GitHub.

+[Become a Sponsor](https://github.com/sponsors/paulbricman){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Follow Updates](https://github.com/paulbricman){: .btn .fs-5 .mb-4 .mb-md-0 .mr-2 }

+---

 ## References